gitlabhq/gitlabhq/doc/user/project/issue_board.md

 #### Scrum team

-With multiple Issue Boards, each team has one board.
+With Multiple Issue Boards, each team has one board.
 Now you can move issues through each part of the process.
 For instance: **To Do**, **Doing**, and **Done**.

 #### Organization of topics